FreshVine/Documentation-Site/src/content/guide/getting-started/policy.md

 # Important Policies Overview

 Our Terms of Service is the agreement that outlines the legal policies for the use of Fresh Vine and includes the needed parts from below.
-However we know that most people don't ready the TOS for services they use.
-This is a simplified and very user friendly outline of the primary policies for use of Fresh Vine.
+However we know that most people don't read the TOS for services they use.
+This is a simple and user friendly outline of the primary policies for use of Fresh Vine.

 ## Data & Content

-For the sake of this section please understand Data to mean information stored in a database, and content to mean all other content uniquely related to your account (mainly uploaded files, and images).
+For the sake of this section please understand **Data** to mean information stored in a database, and **Content** to mean all other content uniquely related to your account (mainly uploaded files, and images).

 ### Backup & Management

 Loosing data is the worst.
 We are hyper vigilant to ensure we don't loose anything.
 All of your Data and Content is stored on duplicated servers with regular backups.
 Data is backed up on a daily basis, and Content on an ongoing basis.

 These backups will not be used for user errors or to recover content removed by users.
 Instead they are maintained to ensure we never loose any of your data to hardware or software failure.

 ### Requesting your Database

 We believe that all the data in Fresh Vine is yours.
-While it won't work too well without an active Fresh Vine account we will give it to you whenever you ask for it.
+While it won't work too well without an active Fresh Vine account we will give it to you whenever asked for.
 This can be helpful for external projects, or if your moving to a different membership platform.
 There is no support provided for the structure of the database or what will become of the data.
+Fresh Vine will never restore data from a backup supplied to a customer.

 ***Please Note*** that we will never restore an account from a database back up given to a customer.
 We maintain our own backups incase of system failure.
-Once data
+Once data is supplied to a request it in no longer our responsibility and is out of our control.

 #### Who can ask for our Database

-Only primary user accounts will have their requests for a database fulfilled.
+Only primary user accounts may have their requests for a database fulfilled.
 We do our best to respond to these requests within a few days.
-You can make a request for the data to be sent directly to a third party - simply include the contact information for whom we should send the data to.
+You can make a request for the data to be sent directly to a third party - simply include the contact information for whom we should send the data.
 One of our engineers will fulfill your request.

 If you are asking for databases on regular and/or frequent intervals we will cease fulfilling your requests.
 The alternative, if you need regular access to data, is to use our API through the developers site at [FreshVine.io](https://freshvine.io/).

 ### Retention of Data & Content